Last updated on September 9th, 2022

 - Rise in sugar levels during Pregnancy

-While treating and diagnosing diabetes a Diabetologists can ask for blood tests, and other laboratory tests.
+While treating and diagnosing diabetes Diabetologists can ask for blood tests and other laboratory tests.
 Some of the common tests are

 - Fasting blood glucose tests

-- Glycated haemoglobin test [HbA1C] for blood sugar levels
+- Glycated hemoglobin test [HbA1C] for blood sugar levels

 - Oral glucose tolerance test for blood sugar levels